EstanislaoE/CMPE_130_PROJECT_SHORTEST_PATH/README.md

                                     CMPE 130 Mini Location Map for Traveling

-Travel schedule plan

 Ankhbayar Baljinnyam
 Edgar Estanislao
 Jie Zheng
-                                        # Abstract of The Project

 We came up with this project so it will help people choose the travel op?on which is the best suited for their interest.
 The parameters we are looking at are the cost of the travel schedule plan and the ?me of the travel schedule plan.
 We are crea?ng travel schedule plan which creates the shortest path from